Uploading content is easy as pie. You just hit that fat

 We provide two important fields for metadata: Tags and Source URL.

-For instance, the fact that an image contains twilight sparkle should be represented with a tag, and if it's the summer sun celebration, that's a tag, too.
-Fully describing an image can be done in the description field: Twilight Sparkle standing on the steps at the Summer Sun Celebration, wide-eyed in awe at Celestia.
+For instance, the fact that a post contains twilight sparkle should be represented with a tag, and if it's the summer sun celebration, that's a tag, too.
+Fully describing a post can be done in the description field: Twilight Sparkle standing on the steps at the Summer Sun Celebration, wide-eyed in awe at idol Princess Celestia.

 We also have meta tags.
-The artist:artist name tag should be used to link an artist name to uploaded content.
+The artist:artist name tag should be used to link an artist name to an uploaded image or video, and the author:author name tag should be added to posts containing text.
 Other meta tags define ratings, which are used to spoiler or hide NSFW content when not wanted.
 These should be used where appropriate.

 For more information on how to properly use tags, please see our Tag Guidelines.